andrewgond/cartography/README.md

  pip install -r requirements.txt
 ```

-Edit batch size and number of epochs to fit computing power in `configs/$TASK.jsonnet`
+Edit the batch size and number of epochs for your system in `configs/$TASK.jsonnet`.
+You will need at least 4 GiB of VRAM regardless of configuration.

-### Available formatted datasets:
+### Available datasets:

 GLUE datasets should go in the relative path `datasets/glue/$TASK`.